kismetwireless/kismet-web-docs/content/en/docs/readme/configuring/webserver.md

 {{<configopt httpd_allow_cors true false>}}
 Enable cross-origin resource sharing (CORS).
-To access the REST API from an web app hosted on a different origin (domain, protocol, or port) to the Kismet webserver this option needs to be set to true.
+To access the REST API from a web app hosted on a different origin (domain, protocol, or port) to the Kismet webserver this option needs to be set to true.
 The `http_allowed_origin` option will also need to be configured to pass CORS.
 {{</configopt>}}